li-ch/herd-wc/README.md

 SERVER's ALGORITHM (one iteration)

 1. Poll for a new request.
+If no new request is found in FAIL_LIM tries, go to 2.

-The polling must be done on the last byte of the request area slot.
+   **_Caveat_**: The polling must be done on the last byte of the request area slot.
 We must check (char) key != 0 and not just key != 0.
-The latter can lead to a situation where the request is detected before the key is written entirely by the HCA (for example, only the first 4 bytes have been writtesn).
+The latter can lead to a situation where the request is detected before the key is written entirely by the HCA (for example, only the first 4 bytes have been written).

-If no new request is found in FAIL_LIM tries, go to 2.

 2. Move the pipeline forward and get a pipeline item as the return value.

-The pipeline item contains the request type, the client number from which this request was received, and the request area slot (RAS) from which this request was received.
+   The pipeline item contains:

+   * the request type,
+   * the client number from which this request was received, and
+   * the request area slot (RAS) from which this request was received.

-	2.1.
-If the request type is a valid type (GET_TYPE or PUT_TYPE), send a response to the client.
-Otherwise, do nothing.
+   **If** the request type is a valid type (GET_TYPE or PUT_TYPE), send a response to the client.

+   **Else**, do nothing.

 3. Add the new request to the pipeline.
 The item that we're adding is the one that was polled in step 1.

    We zero out the polled field of the request and store it into the pipeline item.
 This is a must do.
 Here's what happens if we don't zero out the polled field.
 Although the client will not write into the same request slot till we send a response for the slot, the server's round-robin polling will detect this request again.

    We also zero out the len field of the request.
-This is useful because clients do not WRITE to the len field for GETs.
-So, when a new request is detected in (1), len == 0 means that the request is a GET, otherwise it's a PUT.
+This is useful because clients do not WRITE to the len field for GETs. <u>So, when a new</u>
+   <u>request is detected in (1), len == 0 means that the request is a</u>
+   <u>GET, otherwise it's a PUT.</u>

 OUTSTANDING REQUESTS / RESPONSES:
 ----